rockzehh/kingssandbox/readme.md

 # King's Sandbox

-**King’s Sandbox** is a fully customized building experience with a roleplay aspect, and extra features to enhance the standard gameplay.
+**King’s Sandbox** is a fully customized building experience, and extra features to enhance the standard gameplay.

-Latest release is *1.1.0.0*, current working version is *1.2.0.0*.
+Latest release is *1.2.0.0*, current working version is *1.2.0.0*.

 Built against SourceMod *1.11.0-git6826* and Metamod: Source *1.12.0-git1157*.